-Reid State Technical College is a degree-granting, two-year institution that provides quality academic and technical education to students from diverse backgrounds and abilities.
-The college promotes economic growth by preparing a qualified workforce for business and industry.
+Reid State Technical College is an associate degree-granting, two-year institution that provides quality academic and technical education to students from diverse backgrounds and abilities.
+The College promotes economic growth by preparing a qualified workforce for business and industry.

 A Foundation for the Future